First Grade Homeschooling Overview

 - Plan lessons at a pace that makes sense to you and your schedule.
 Some homeschool parents find it necessary to plan out every detail of their homeschool day or week with a journal or software program, while other parents jot down general goals to achieve on a calendar and let the flow of the day dictate how they get lessons accomplished.There is no right or wrong way, it all starts with understanding your goals of homeschooling and the needs of your children.

-- Don’t expect your first grade homeschooler to work independently for very long at a time.
+- Don’t expect your first grade homeschooler to work independently for long periods of time.
 At this level, students need ongoing guidance and feedback.
 Look to check-in with them regularly during short lesson breaks.

 - To grade or not to grade.
 Unless you are planning to put your child right back into school after a year of homeschooling, some parents find that grading assignments is far less important in homeschool than in traditional school.
 Parents often discover that they are able to accurately assess how well their child is learning without the use of a grading scale.